-Use of IPD data and indices: © and database right Investment Property Databank Limited and its Licensors 2015.
+Use of MSCI IPD data and indices: © and database right MSCI and its Licensors 2017.
 All rights reserved.
-IPD has no liability to any person for any losses, damages, costs or expenses suffered as a result of any use of or reliance on any of the information which may be attributed to it.
+MSCI has no liability to any person for any losses, damages, costs or expenses suffered as a result of any use of or reliance on any of the information which may be attributed to it.

 Issued by Schroder Real Estate Investment Management Limited, 31 Gresham Street, London EC2V 7QA.
 Registration No. 1188240 England.